PENDRAGON PLC - Director/PDMR Shareholding

 Notification of Transactions by Persons Discharging Managerial Responsibilities ("PDMRs")

-The Company was notified on the 13 June 2019 of the following purchase of its ordinary shares by non-executive Chairman Chris Chambers.
+The Company was notified on the 14 June 2019 of the following purchase of its ordinary shares by Mark Herbert Chief Executive Officer.

 |Director